khaledahmedhoza/Dr-helal/README.md

 # Dr-helal
-this an application for doctor cliic
+this an application for doctor clinic